melliott7264/markelliottva-personal/wp-content/plugins/loginizer/readme.txt

 * [Fix] Prevent PHP Notice on 1st failed login attempt from an IP.

 = 1.5.6 =
-* [Task] Admins can now subscribe to our newsletter if they decide to opt in.
+* [Task] Admins can now subscribe to our newsletter if they decide to opt-in.

 = 1.5.5 =
 * [Bug Fix] Remember me during login was not working with 2FA features.
 This is fixed.